chukwudibarrah/user-portfolio/README.md

   * String template literals for generating a string version of the HTML document before it is written to the file system.

   * Promises for handling asynchronous behavior.

-## 💡 Hint

-It might be a good idea to start building out the HTML skeleton in a real HTML file.
-Once you're happy with the HTML file's appearance in the browser, you can copy and paste its contents into a string template literal.
-Then you can write a function to insert the user input into the appropriate places in the HTML string before writing it to the file system.

-## 🏆 BONUS

-* Instead of using promises, how can we use `async/await` and `try/catch` to control the flow of our asynchronous code?

 ---